0xpix/Hei-DataHub/dev-docs/architecture/data-flow.md

 # Data Flow

+> **Version:** 0.60.0-beta — "Clean-up"
+> This documentation reflects the optimized data flow and performance improvements in v0.60.

+!!! info "What this section covers"
+    This page explains how data moves through Hei-DataHub's layers, from user interaction to database queries and cloud sync.
+Essential for understanding performance characteristics and debugging issues.

 ## Overview

 This document explains how data flows through Hei-DataHub's architecture, from user input to storage and back.
 Understanding data flow is essential for debugging, optimization, and adding new features.